Sip, Savor, Seduce: Best Aphrodisiac Wines

 Is red or white wine better for romance?

 It depends on the mood!
-White wines like Chablis are great for high-energy, "electric" starters.
-Red wines like Cabernet or Barolo contain more polyphenols (antioxidants), which increase blood flow and are better for a slow, lingering, deeply sensual dinner.
+White wines, like Chablis, are great for high-energy, "electric" starters that can ignite sexual desire.
+Red wines, like Cabernet or Barolo, contain more polyphenols (antioxidants), which increase blood flow and are better for a slow, lingering, deeply sensual dinner, enhancing arousal.

 What is the best wine for a first date?